bitrix24/b24restdocs/api-reference/chats/chat-users/im-dialog-users-list.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly
+Some data may be missing — we will fill it in shortly

 {% endnote %}